Captions Speak Louder than Images: Generalizing Foundation Models for E-commerce from High-quality Multimodal Instruction Data: Dataset Details

+Following ECInstruct~\cite{peng2024ecellm}, \dataset comprises 7 widely-performed real-world tasks constructed from real-world data, which are ubiquitous and essential in the e-commerce domain elaborating in Table~\ref{tbl:tasks}.
+Not all ECInstruct tasks are involved since some data sources lack vision information.
+Previous methods for summarization~\cite{xu2020self, li2020keywords, li2020aspect}, extraction~\cite{zhu2020multimodal} and description generation~\cite{li2024multimodal} also aim for generation tasks in e-commerce domain but study different direction from this work.
+Therefore these tasks are not considered here.
 Following prior research~\cite{wei2022finetuned} and taking into account the high computational demands, we uniformly downsample the training sets for each individual task to 8K samples, the validation sets to 1K, and the test sets to 1K.
 This ensures an optimal balance between data volume and efficient processing for affordable LLM evaluation.